Read This First

 Prompt 3: Discuss in-depth etiology as it pertains to the philosophy of science.

-In plain terms: In the philosophy of science, etiology plays a crucial role in understanding the nature and structure of scientific explanations.
+At the center is a simpler claim: In the philosophy of science, etiology plays a crucial role in understanding the nature and structure of scientific explanations.

 The methodological question in Etiology is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.